Uncertainty explained: Class half gas meters

 Today, there is not an easy fix for this problem.

 Most laboratories work on achieving better performance to give uncertainties as low as possible, on a range as wide as possible.
 This will take time, and a lot of work.

 For the time being, to ensure future calibrations within the 1/3 MPE for all meter classes, the requirements are to be adjusted to the uncertainties that are possible to achieve in the laboratories.
 This implies that class half meters can perform as class one on operation areas.

 In the meantime, the gas metering industry will meet situations where a laboratory cannot uphold its uncertainty level and calibration according to the requirements.

-Want to know more?
-We are always open for discussions - contact us.
-And stay tuned for the next article in the series: Uncertainty explained.
+- We are always open for discussions - contact us.

 - Sign up to receive news and articles about gas flow calibration